 Chapter 49, Streets and Roads, of the Montgomery County Code contains the laws governing roadways in the county.
 Article 8 of Chapter 49 provides the purpose and definitions of the Rustic Roads Program, plus procedures for the classification, reclassification, maintenance, and improvements of roads in the program.
 Many of the terms and concepts used in the functional master plan relate back to this section of the code.
-(See appendix for the full code text.)
+Maintenance and improvement procedures for rustic roads are detailed in Section 49-79 of the Code of Montgomery County Regulations ("COMCOR") (referred to in this document as the "Executive Regulations").
+(See appendix for the full text of the code and regulations.)

 Roads designated in the Rustic Roads Program have been determined to have valuable characteristics and are to be preserved under this law.
-The code creates two classifications, rustic roads and exceptional rustic roads, and establishes qualifying criteria for each classification.
+The code creates two classifications-rustic roads and exceptional rustic roads-and establishes qualifying criteria for each classification.
 Maintenance practices and improvements must preserve the roads and certain significant features of them.

 Article 8 also defines the membership and duties of the Rustic Roads Advisory Committee.
-The committee is comprised of seven citizen members appointed by the County Executive.
-The RRAC reviews and advises the County Executive, County Council, Planning Board, Department of Transportation, Department of Permitting Services and other county agencies on matters concerning rustic roads.
+The committee is currently composed of seven citizen members appointed by the County Executive and confirmed by the County Council.
+In an effort to increase the diversity of the Committee, this plan recommends increasing the membership to nine and reconfiguring the membership criteria.
+See the Implementation chapter for more details about the proposed membership changes.
+The RRAC reviews and advises the County Executive, County Council, Planning Board, Montgomery County Department of Transportation, Department of Permitting Services, and other county agencies on matters concerning rustic roads.
 Members review and comment upon roadway classifications, policies, subdivision applications, and regulations and promote public awareness of the Rustic Roads Program.